desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 {#signalingnames}
 ## Signaling Names

-To publish a piece of information about the child zone in an authenticated fashion, the child DNS operator MUST publish one or more signaling records at a signaling name under each signaling domain.
+To publish information about the child zone in an authenticated fashion, the child DNS operator MUST publish one or more signaling records at a signaling name under each signaling domain.